FluentLenium/FluentLenium/README.md

 }
 ```

-This implementation will bediscovered with [classindex](https://github.com/atteo/classindex), a
+This implementation will be discovered with [classindex](https://github.com/atteo/classindex), a
 compile-time alternative to run-time classpath scanning.
 It requires your IDE to have Annotation Processing
 enabled in the Java Compiler configuration.